Ferlab-Ste-Justine/terraform-libvirt-prometheus-server/README.md

 A **prometheus.yml** configuration key is expected at the root of the keys prefix containing your configurations.
 You can configure other supporting configuration files (such as rules) as you wish.

+This module also supports pre-built images.
+See the following for the expectations about the images: https://github.com/Ferlab-Ste-Justine/vm-image-builds/blob/main/builds/kvm-prometheus/ansible/playbook.yml

 # Supported Networking

 The module supports libvirt networks and macvtap (bridge mode).